Kaitlyn Dobler

 Kaitlyn Dobler (born February 15, 2002) is an American competitive swimmer.
 She is the 2022 NCAA Division I champion in the 100-yard breaststroke.
 She won the national title in the 100-meter breaststroke at the 2022 US National Championships.
 At the 2019 World Junior Championships, she won the silver medal in the 100-meter breaststroke and the bronze medal in the 50-meter breaststroke, in addition to winning a gold medal in the 4×100-meter medley relay, swimming the breaststroke leg of the relay in the final.

 Background

-Dobler was born February 15, 2022, in Portland, Oregon.
+Dobler was born February 15, 2002, in Portland, Oregon to Neil Dobler, an engineer at Intel, and Rebecca "Becky", a professor at George Fox University.
+She is the oldest of two siblings, her sister three years her junior.
 She graduated from Aloha High School in Aloha, Oregon, in 2020, where she competed as part of the school swim team.
 She started attending the University of Southern California and competing collegiately for the USC Trojans starting in the fall of 2020.
 In December 2022, she announced her intent to compete for the university through the end of her master's degree (through the 2024–2025 season), utilizing a fifth year of NCAA eligibility made available to NCAA student-athletes during the COVID-19 pandemic.
 Her ability to compete in swimming has on occasion been impacted by her asthma, including at the 2021 NCAA Division I Championships in the 200-yard breaststroke.